jackiehjm/stx-docs/doc/source/developer_resources/code-submission-guide.rst

 * For the majority of cases, it is expected that the author completes their testing before posting a review.
 * Make sure the new code compiles and builds successfully.
+* For each package being modified, update the ``TIS_PATCH_VER`` variable in the centos/build_srpm.data.
+This ensures that packages are versioned correctly and the latest version will be used.
+If up-versioning a package then reset ``TIS_PATCH_VER`` to 0.
 * Run tox tests (flake8, py27, etc) successfully.
 These can all be run manually prior to launching a review.
 * Update existing automated unit tests and add new ones when applicable.